ParkfieldOrg/Sakurabook/en/booking-wizard.md

 ## Service reservation

-1. After you get to the service product page in the Shopify store, you will see the Sakurabook Booking wizard on the right side.
+1. After you get to the service product page in the Shopify store, you will see the Sakurabook Booking Wizard on the right side.
 Since it is a **Service reservation** use case, the very first step is to select staff.
 You should see a profile photo, name, and some bio for each of the staff.
 You can use the arrows on the right for switching between staff or simply clicking on the profile photos.
 Click on the `Next` button when the staff is selected.

    ![Alt text](../img/Screenshot%202022-09-01%20at%2011.07.16.png?raw=true "Sakurabook Wizard Staff Selection")